 In summary, it can be said that pair or group work is important for ESL students because it gives them the chance to express their ideas and opinions or ask questions (of the teacher or other group members) on a smaller stage than in front of the whole class.
 It also gives the teacher a much better chance to offer individual and unobtrusive help.

-[There is more information on cooperative grouping in: Second Language Students in Mainstream Classrooms, Sears, C. (1998) Multilingual Matters.
+[Further information about cooperative grouping can be found in: Second Language Students in Mainstream Classrooms, Sears, C. (1998) Multilingual Matters.
 I have a copy of this book in my room if you would like to borrow it.]

 In my room I have a comprehensive set of materials called Culturegrams.
 These contain information about every country in the world on topics such as: history, language, customs, food, holidays, education system, lifestyle, recreation, and many more.
 There is a further set of these materials in the library.